Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions_v2.md

  The **Communications Agent** is now ready.
 It can draft incident updates and, when configured with Outlook and Slack, send them directly to stakeholders.

-### The NOC Supervisor Agent
+### The Supervisor Agent

-The **NOC Supervisor Agent** acts as the routing brain for this use case.
+The **Supervisor Agent** acts as the routing brain for this use case.
 It interprets a user’s request and delegates the task to the correct specialist agent:
 - **Network Status Agent** → network/site health questions
 - **Server Status Agent** → server/URL reachability
 - **Incident Diagnosis Agent** → log analysis and remediation recommendations